documentationfor yFiles for HTML 3.0.0.1

 By default, the algorithm uses the actual item geometry defined by the visualization (styles) of the graph items to determine whether items intersect.

-• For nodes, the IShapeGeometry is queried from the node’s lookup and its outline is used to test for intersections.
+• For nodes, the IShapeGeometry is obtained from the node’s lookup, and its outline is used to test for intersections.

-• For edges, the IPathGeometry is queried from the lookup and its path is then used for intersection calculations.
+• For edges, the IPathGeometry is obtained from the lookup, and its path is then used for intersection calculations.

 When disabling this feature via property considerItemGeometry, the calculations are instead based on simplified rectangular bounds for nodes and line segments for edges, disregarding the actual visualization of the items.